-- Medicare's Financial Condition: Beyond Actuarial Balance (2012 update coming soon.) - An Actuarial Perspective on Proposals to Improve Medicare's Financial Condition (May 2011) - Revising Medicare's Fee-For-Service Benefit Structure (March 2012)
+- Medicare's Financial Condition: Beyond Actuarial Balance (May 2012) - An Actuarial Perspective on Proposals to Improve Medicare's Financial Condition (May 2011) - Revising Medicare's Fee-For-Service Benefit Structure (March 2012)

 Speak Out

 Encourage candidates for federal office to detail their approaches for putting Medicare on a sound financial footing.
 Ask Congress and the president to ensure the long-term future of the program.